rster2002/rster2002.github.io/rsources/lectures/netwerken/overview.md

 # Overview Page

 Here you can find the chapters with the headers.
-You can use the buildin search function of your browser to find a topic you want to read on (`ctrl + f`)
+You can use the buildin search function of your browser to find a topic you want to read on (`ctrl + f`) or on mobile `search on page`.

 * [Chapter 1 - Explore the network](./Chapter 1.html)
   * [LANs and WANs](./Chapter 1#lans-and-wans)